-If you are unwell, please contact the appropriate Staff on Duty (022 674 3653) to request meals to be delivered to your room.
+If you are unwell, please contact the Staff on Duty (022 674 3653) to request meals delivery to your room.
 Please note that Residents are not only required to isolate for COVID-19, but any other communicable illness such as the common cold or influenza.
 Isolation is to prevent the spread of illness in our community.
 Changes to the sick meal procedure may be required throughout the academic year.